IR axis operations #

 - These three ops are easy to accidentally restrict to “last axis only” (because the spec primitives we reuse are last-axis).

-- The denotational IR semantics intentionally supports the PyTorch meaning on any valid axis: it implements non-last axes by reshaping/permuting into a form the spec primitive already supports.
+- The denotational IR semantics supports the PyTorch meaning on any valid axis: it implements non-last axes by reshaping/permuting into a form the spec primitive already supports.

 - The compiled IRExec backend is more conservative today.
 This tutorial runs compiled execution only for supported cases and prints an explicit skip for known backend gaps, instead of treating the backend covers more than it does.